nicoballarini/SubgrPlots/rcmdcheck.md

 * this is package ‘SubgrPlots’ version ‘0.1.0’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
-NOTE
-Package suggested but not available for checking: ‘rgeos’
+OK
 * checking if this is a source package ...
 OK
 * checking if there is a namespace ...
 OK
 * checking for executable files ...
 OK
 * checking for hidden files and directories ...
 OK
 * checking for portable file names ...
 OK
 * checking for sufficient/correct file permissions ...
+OK
+* checking serialization versions ...
 OK
 * checking whether package ‘SubgrPlots’ can be installed ...
 OK
 * checking installed package size ...
 OK
 * checking package directory ...
 OK